-The MIPSpro v7.0 64-bit or N32 compilers can perform interprocedural analysis and optimization when invoked with the -IPA command line option.
-IPA is available at any optimization level.
+As of version 7.0, the MIPSpro 64-bit or N32 compilers can perform interprocedural analysis and optimization when invoked with the -IPA command line option.
 Current IPA optimizations include: inlining, interprocedural constant propagation, dead function, dead call and dead variable elimination and others.
 For more information about IPA and its optimization options, refer to the MIPSpro Compiling, Debugging and Performance Tuning Guide.